cmu-csd-phd/csd-blog/website/content/2026/stepwise-flow-grpo.md

 There are a few cases where the stepwise method is not just faster but qualitatively more reliable:

-**UnifiedReward (7B VLM).** Flow-GRPO consistently diverged when trained against UnifiedReward.
+**UnifiedReward (7B VLM).** Under extended training, Flow-GRPO with the standard SDE consistently diverged when trained against UnifiedReward.
 Stepwise-Flow-GRPO trained stably across runs.
 Per-step credit appears to keep the policy under control even when the reward gradient is noisy, which it tends to be with large VLM-based rewards.

 **OCR text rendering.** Trained against a combined OCR + PickScore reward, Flow-GRPO diverges after about 500 steps.
-Stepwise-Flow-GRPO keeps improving past 2000.
+Stepwise-Flow-GRPO keeps improving past 2000 steps.
 Text rendering is intuitively a stress test for credit assignment because letter shapes and spacing have to be locked in early and sharpened late.

 ### Final quality on GenEval

-To check that the sample-efficiency gains carry over to final image quality, we ran extended training (400 GPU hours) on GenEval rewards with cfg=4.5 and evaluated on the full GenEval benchmark.
+To check that the sample-efficiency gains carry over to final image quality, we ran extended training (400 GPU hours) on GenEval rewards and evaluated on the full GenEval benchmark.
 Stepwise-Flow-GRPO reaches **0.87 overall**, with the biggest gains on the categories that demand precise compositional decisions: counting, spatial positioning, and attribute binding.

 | Model                                | Overall  | Counting | Position | Attr.
 Binding |
 |:-------------------------------------|:--------:|:--------:|:--------:|:-------------:|